 Log in and select My pages (Mina sidor).
 All your data is there.

-To leave the Swedish Association of Graduate Engineers, fill in and submit the exit request form (utträdesanmälan).
+To leave Engineers of Sweden, fill in and submit the exit request form (utträdesanmälan).
 Your membership will be concluded at the end of the month that your request is received.

 Membership fees paid previously will not be returned.
-Feel free to contact the membership helpline if you have any questions about how to handle invoices you have received.
+Feel free to contact the membership service if you have any questions about how to handle invoices you have received.